c-ewing/daytrade-seng468/timo-stock-watcher-docker/SERVICE.md

 ## Broadcast:

 This service broadcasts stock price updates to the `stock_price_updates` exchange.
-Each update uses the stock symbol as the routing key to enable consumers to only subscribe to price updates that are relevant to their functionality.
+Each update uses `stock.symbol` as the topic to enable consumers to only subscribe to price updates that are relevant to their functionality.

 The broadcast is a simple forwarding of the response from the *Quote Driver(s)* sorted with the correct routing key.
 As such the broadcast takes the form: